myminseok/tkg-publish-images-scripts/README.md

 generated ./download-upload-images.sh

 ```
-Now this is file list for now.
+Now this is file list you have

 ```
 On Internet Connected VM